 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).

-For complete instructions and definitions of data elements, see the IPEDS GRS Forms and for the 2020-2021 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduationrates In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2013 and Fall 2014 cohorts (formerly CDS B4-B11) into four groups:
+• For complete instructions and definitions of data elements, see the IPEDS GRS Forms and for the 2021-2022 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates